AndreaGonzato/WeatherStation/README.md

 ## Project Files
 **Code** and **Code_No_OOP** folders are two realization of the same project.
-If you want all the latest features I recommend you to use **Code**
+If you want all the latest features I recommend to use **Code**.

-Last final commit of **Code_No_OOP** was on Apr 18, 2019 and at that time this folder name was "ArduinoCode"
+Last final commit of **Code_No_OOP** was on Apr 18, 2019 and at that time this folder name was "ArduinoCode".

 ## For Programmers
-**Code_No_OOP** has all the code in one file, so is perfet if you want to understand quickly all the code and have a "Big Picture" of the project but it has not all the latest features.
+All the code in **Code_No_OOP** is in only one file: so it is perfect if you want to understand the whole structure of the project but it doesn't have all the latest features.

-If you wanna understand only some part of the code or you want to develop and update some new feature I recommend you to use **Code** in wich I used a OOP structure.
+If you wanna understand only some part of the code or you want to develop and update some new feature I recommend to use **Code**, which used a OOP structure.
-In the **Code** project all the objects are created in the file Code.ino and almost every object has a method call "update" which is the main method.
+In the **Code** project all the objects are created in the file Code.ino and most of objects have a method call "update", which is the main method.

 ### Hardware & Arduino
 The connection protocol used between the display and the Arduino is the I2C.

-In the loop Arduino function no delay can be written for letting the libraries work correctly.
+In Arduino loop function you can't add some delay, because otherwise libraries doesn't work correctly.

-By default the dht11 sensor reads the data(temperature and humidity) only every 20 seconds to avoid excessive slowdowns to the system.
+The dht11 sensor reads by default the data (temperature and humidity) every 20 seconds.
+This is to avoid excessive slowdowns to the system.

 ## Precision